Brexit, VAT & Customs –

 Everything online merchants need to know

 What has changed in importing and exporting with the UK?
 How does it work with VAT and customs when trading with the UK?
-Storage in the UK?
+Storage in GB?
 Find answers and tips here.

 Trade with the UK after Brexit

-Since Brexit, the same regulations apply between the European Union and Great Britain as between the EU and other non-EU third countries.
-To be allowed to trade with Great Britain, merchants must first register.
+Since Brexit, the same regulations have applied between the European Union and the United Kingdom as between the EU and other non-EU third countries.
+To be allowed to trade with the United Kingdom, merchants must first register.